nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

     For more information as to why a CSI Driver is needed for loading the agent socket in OpenShift, see [Introduction]({{< ref "/get-started/openshift-platform/considerations#introduction" >}}) in the OpenShift Considerations doc.

-1. NSM adds a command line argument
+1. NGINX Service Mesh adds a command line argument

    The following argument is added to the Ingress Controller's container args: